owid/sdg-tracker.org/pages/quality-education.md

         <div class="col-md">
             <span>SDG Indicator 4.2.1</span>
             <h3>Ensuring children are developmentally on track</h3>
-            <p><strong>Definition:</strong> Indicator 4.2.1 is the <i><q>proportion of children under 5 years of age who are developmentally on track in health, learning and psychosocial well-being, by sex</q></i>.<p>This is measured as the percentage of under-5s who are developmentally on-track in at least three of the following four domains: literacy-numeracy, physical, socio-emotional and learning.<p>Specific criteria of 'developmentally on-track' are described in <a href="https://data.unicef.org/wp-content/uploads/2015/12/Measuring-ECD-Brochure-HR-10_8_116.pdf">UNICEF's report</a> on measuring Early Childhood Development.</p>
+            <p><strong>Definition:</strong> Indicator 4.2.1 is the <i><q>proportion of children under 5 years of age who are developmentally on track in health, learning and psychosocial well-being, by sex</q></i>.<p>This is measured as the percentage of under-5s who are developmentally on-track in at least three of the following four domains: literacy-numeracy, physical, socio-emotional and learning.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>ensure that all girls and boys are ready for primary education</q></i>.</p>
             <p><strong>More research:</strong> Further data and research can be found at <i>Our World in Data</i><a href="https://ourworldindata.org/pre-primary-education"> entry on  Pre-Primary Education</a>.</p>
         </div>